About Dankwoods Jack Herer

 Users have also described relief from migraines.
 Although not high in CBD, Jack Herer can also be beneficial for chronic aches and pains.
 People suffering from insomnia should not take it.
 As the stimulation of thought and mood can actually keep users awake.
 More of a daytime treat than an evening medication.
 Jack Herer is an ideal strain.

 Dankwoods Jack Herer’s well-rounded high makes it a great strain for cannabis newcomers.
 It’s uniquely social in its ability to facilitate conversation while allowing users to maintain a semblance of awareness.
-The floral scent attract attention.
+The floral scent attracts attention.
 Which may alternately be a conversation starter or a way to attract undue attention.
 Dankwoods Jack Herer is also a solid option for solo use.
 As it allows for creative thinking and a soaring sense of euphoria.
+Big chief extracts apple jack, dankwoods girl scout cookies, dankwoods hardcore og, dankwoods thin mints, dankwoods wedding cake.